-If you intend to generate SystemC code from your model, you can configure the model-specific code generation options using the 'SystemC' page of the 'Manage Project Options' dialog to:
+If you intend to generate SystemC code from your model, you can configure the model-specific code generation options using the 'SystemC' page of the 'Manage Model Options' dialog to:

-- Specify the default file extension - Specify the Collection Class definitions for Association connectors
+- Specify the default file extension - Specify the Collection Class definitions for Association connectors dialog, through which you specify the Collection Class definitions for Association connectors.

-Ribbon Configure > Model > Options > Source Code Engineering > SystemC
+Ribbon Settings > Model > Options > Source Code Engineering > SystemC

 Option Action Options for the current model Type in the default file extension to apply when generating SystemC source code.
+Collection Classes Click on this button to open the 'Collection Classes for Association Roles'